 You can try if for free for 90 days, but it’s going to cost you after three months.

 Speaking of Microsoft, they are most definitely the leader, if not the category gladiator.
 SharePoint, particularly Office 365, aims to be everything to everyone.
 And it’s becoming increasingly social, particularly with the release of Delve (which enhances and replaces My Sites) and Microsoft Teams.

 Microsoft Teams is an interesting addition to Office 365; many liken Teams as Redmond’s answer to Slack.
 It’s a little more involved than Slack, but hardly as cool.
 It does, however, integrate with SharePoint Online, and Skype, and is definitely worth a look if you’re already a Microsoft customer.
 Despite some pundit reports, those that don’t have a clue, Microsoft Teams is not a replacement for Yammer (speaking of social tools on their way out), but a completely different tool.

 The threaded discussions and file sharing reminds the user of Slack, but it also comes with traditional SharePoint libraries, and wikis.
 Additionally, within Teams a user can initiate chat or video calls.
 There are tons of integration points and additions with other third-part tools (we’ve integrated in Asana for project management) including Yammer.
 Microsoft has just announced that it’s now possible to add a Yammer group as a tab in a Teams channel, making it possible to access Yammer activity without leaving Teams.

 There are literally hundreds of solutions vying for your attention and dollars, too many to feature here.
 But a few are worth watching:

-See the latest & greatest in social intranets in the upcoming free webinar: The New Social Intranet
+See the latest & greatest in social intranets in the free webinar (replay): The New Social Intranet